 Eucharistic Revival Resources

 “The National Eucharistic Revival is a three-year initiative sponsored by the Bishops of the United States to inspire and prepare the People of God to be formed, healed, converted, united, and sent out to a hurting and hungry world through a renewed encounter with Jesus in the Eucharist – the source and summit of our Catholic faith.
 The Revival officially launched in June 2022, and its milestone event will be a National Eucharistic Congress in Indianapolis, IN, from July 17-21, 2024.”
-(USCCB) Last Updated: 5/8/23 FDLC Resources Resources on Restoration of the Cup Many dioceses already have or are just…
+(USCCB) Last Updated: 2/7/24 Liturgical Reform of the Mass through the Ages Join us for a free three-part webinar series on the history of the Mass with a special lens on the reforms…

 2022 Advent & Christmas Liturgical Preparation Aid